Jared Goff Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 - Goff's 238.3 passing yards per game in three matchups against the Packers are 43.8 more yards than his over/under in Sunday's game.

-- Goff threw a touchdown pass in each of those contests against the Packers, and threw multiple TD passes against them three times.
+- Goff threw a TD pass in each of those games against the Packers, while recording multiple TDs two times.

-- The 231.8 yards per game the Packers are giving up through the air makes them the NFL's 11th-ranked pass defense.
+- The Packers are allowing 231.8 passing yards per game this season, the NFL's 11th-ranked pass defense.

-- The Packers have allowed 28 touchdowns through the air (1.8 per game).
-They are 24th in the league in that category.
+- The Packers have given up 28 passing TDs this season (1.8 per game), ranking them 24th among NFL defenses.

 Recent Performances